-- goodwill (Euro 126.6 million) – impairment test: for the purpose of determining the value in use of the Cash Generating Units, the Group took into account the trends expected for 2015 as determined based on the budget (approved by the Board of Directors on January 19, 2016 and adjusted to account for the depreciation of the Brazilian Real and the Argentine Peso occurred at the end of 2015) and the forecasts included in the 2016-2018 projection update for the following years (adjusted to eliminate any estimated benefits from future projects and reorganisations) approved by the Board of Directors on January 19, 2015.
-Projections are prepared by management and approved by the Board of Directors for the sole purposes of the impairment test.
-Both budget and projections are prepared taking into account forecasts of automotive industry performance drawn up by major industry sources and adopting a conservative approach.
+- goodwill (Euro 126.6 million) – impairment test: for the purpose of determining the value in use of the Cash Generating Units, the Group took into account the trends expected for 2016 as determined based on the budget (approved by the Board of Directors on January 19, 2016 and adjusted to account for the depreciation of the Brazilian Real and the Argentine Peso occurred at the end of 2015) and the forecasts included in the 2017-2019 projection update for the following years (adjusted to eliminate any estimated benefits from future projects and reorganisations) approved by the Board of Directors on February 29, 2016.
+Projections were prepared by management and approved by the Board of Directors for the sole purpose of impairment testing.
+Budget and projections were prepared taking into account forecasts for the automotive segment made by major sources in the industry and based on a conservative approach.
 It was necessary to use this method because the Group did not have a strategic plan at the time.
 It will be approved in the next few months once the new top management team is appointed.
 The impairment test, based on such forecasts, does not indicate a need for impairment;

-- recoverability of deferred tax assets on tax losses (Euro 21.8 million): as of December 31, 2014, deferred tax assets on tax losses incurred in the year or during previous years were accounted for to the extent that it is probable that taxable income will be available in the future against which they can be utilised.
-Such probability is also determined based on the fact that such losses have originated under extraordinary circumstances that are unlikely to occur again in the future and that the same could be recovered throughout an unlimited or long-term time frame;
+- recoverability of deferred tax assets on tax losses (Euro 22.6 million): as of December 31, 2015, deferred tax assets on tax losses incurred during previous years were accounted for to the extent that it is probable that taxable income will be available in the future against which they can be utilised.
+Such probability is also determined based on the fact that such losses have originated mainly under extraordinary circumstances that are unlikely to occur again in the future and that the same could be recovered throughout an unlimited or long-term time frame;

-- derivatives (Euro 0.7 million recognised as assets and Euro 14.3 million as liabilities): the fair value of derivatives (relating to interest and exchange rates) and the effectiveness test on derivatives held for hedge accounting were performed with the aid of external consultants based on assessment models in accordance with industry practice, in compliance with the requirements of IFRS 13 (calculation of DVA- Debit valuation adjustment);
+- derivatives (Euro 14,1 million in assets and Euro 11,9 million in liabilities): the estimate of the fair value of derivatives (relating to interest and exchange rates) and the effectiveness test on derivatives held for hedge accounting were performed with the aid of external consultants based on valuation models commonly used in the industry, in line with the requirements of IFRS 13 (calculation of DVA - debit valuation adjustment);

 The court appointed a technical expert to write an expert witness report (expertise) in June 2012.
 Merit proceedings were suspended pending submission of the expert witness report.
 The expert established that the defect was caused by the thermostat manufactured by the supplier of Systèmes Moteurs S.A.S..

-With regard to the indemnities owed by the seller of Systèmes Moteurs S.A.S. shares and by the supplier of the subcomponent, it is worthwhile pointing out that after the determination of the fair value of identifiable assets acquired and identifiable liabilities assumed in connection with the Systemes Moteurs Group PPA exercise was completed, the Sogefi Group entered an indemnification asset in the consolidated financial statement in accordance with IFRS 3.27 and 28 , because the seller Dayco Europe S.r.l. had provided contractual guarantees relating to defect liability claims existing at the time of the acquisition, including those noted above, for a total amount of Euro 23.4 million (versus a total fair value amount of potential liabilities of Euro 25.1 million).
+With regard to the indemnities owed by the seller of Systèmes Moteurs S.A.S. shares, it is worthwhile pointing out that the Sogefi Group entered an indemnification asset totalling Euro 23.4 million in the Consolidated Financial Statements in 2011, because the seller Dayco Europe S.r.l. had provided contractual guarantees relating to defect liability claims existing at the time of the acquisition, including those noted above.

-After requesting an indemnification from the seller, Sogefi S.p.A. initiated international arbitration proceedings against the seller of Systèmes Moteurs S.A.S.' shares to recover the costs incurred after the Systèmes Moteurs S.A.S. acquisition date, as provided for by the acquisition contract.
+Sogefi S.p.A. initiated international arbitration proceedings against the seller of Systèmes Moteurs S.A.S.' shares to recover the costs incurred after the Systèmes Moteurs S.A.S. acquisition date, as provided for by the acquisition contract.
 An arbitration award is expected during the first half of 2016.

 It should be noted that these are complex proceedings that involve passing judgement on technical, juridical and commercial matters, and present uncertainties connected with the outcome of the proceedings before the French courts and the arbitration award.
 Estimates concerning risks provision and the recovery of booked assets are based on the best information available at the time of preparing the financial statements.
 They are subject to change as events evolve.